mostlycached/schema/sites/catalog/README.md

 - **Branch Tree** — alternatives at each decision point
 - **State Dynamics** — what triggers transitions

+> **Practice**: All catalog entries use **Contemplation** as the implicit practice — phenomenological attention to structured experience.
+For verb vocabulary and constraint forms, see [SPEC.md § Contemplation](../SPEC.md#gesture-manifestations-by-practice).
+To render sites in other practices (Writing, Music, Philosophy), apply the practice-specific gesture manifestations.

 ---

 ## Entries by Primary Dimension